 Long-term revenue differences arise because governmental funds report revenue only when it is considered "available", whereas the Statement of Activities and changes in net position reports revenue when earned.
-Differences in long-term expenses arise because governmental funds report on a modified accrual basis, whereas the accrual basis of accounting is used in the statement of activities and changes in net position.
+Differences in long-term expenses arise because governmental funds report on a modified accrual basis, whereas the accrual basis of accounting is used in the Statement of Activities.